achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 *   Describes himself as a mutt (from a racial/ethnic perspective)
 *   Possible sociopath
 *   Veteran
-*   Crazy cheshire-cat like grin
+*   Crazy Cheshire-cat like grin
 *   Knows booby traps and can spot and disarm them
 *   Can pick locks too
 *   Very stealthy